 “When I first met Steven, he was so enthusiastic to meet me.
 He didn’t try to force anything, he was genuinely interested in forming a relationship.”

-After spending some time with Paul and Steve, she loved the energy they had and their enthusiasm to listen to her stories and share feedback about a continuous vision and caretaking the “Say Nice Things About Detroit” movement.
+After spending some time with Paul and Steve, she loved their energy, enthusiasm and willingness to listen to her stories and share feedback about the vision and caretaking the “Say Nice Things About Detroit” movement.

 "What I learned over time is they have such a gracious way of caretaking their own branding.
 I don’t think of it as branding so much as caretaking the movement.
-But it was the respect they have - and not just for ‘Say Nice Things About Detroit’ - but the respect for the person behind it.
+But it was the respect they have, not just for ‘Say Nice Things About Detroit’, but the respect for the person behind it."